Skip to content

 }

-The hook receives the kernel's installer context (DB handle, KV, secret store, identity helpers) and returns an error to abort the install.
+Each value is an exported function name the addon's WASM backend (or embedded Go) provides — not a file path.
+The hook receives the installer context and returns an error to abort the install.

 Upgrade